 Cozze

-This branch of Cozze closed for good in July 2022 and is to be replaced by a branch of San Carlo, another Italian restaurant chain.
+This branch of Cozze closed for good in July 2022 and was replaced by San Sicario, which also subsequently closed.
+Masakali is there now.
 I’ve left this review up for posterity.

 I’ve been reading a lot of other restaurant bloggers recently, and it’s made me think.
 These are proper restaurant reviewers in big cities, and they use impressive words like “bosky” and “friable” – both of which, I’m ashamed to say, I had to look up in a dictionary.